Executive Action: JFK Witness Deaths and the London Times Actuary

 Feb.
 25, 2013

 The 1973 film Executive Action depicted a conspiracy to assassinate JFK.
-It was based on a book by Mark Lane, who in 1966 was the first JFK investigator to debunk the Warren Commission in his book Rush to Judgment.
-Burt Lancaster and Robert Ryan played CIA operatives involved in the plot.
-They were resisted in their efforts to have the film made by mainstream Hollywood producers.
+Burt Lancaster and Robert Ryan, who played CIA operatives involved in the plot, were resisted in their efforts to have the film made by mainstream Hollywood producers.
 The movie reveals how Kennedy’s progressive agenda and peace initiatives were a threat to the establishment.
 He refused to invade Cuba, was seeking detente with the Soviet Union, planned to pull all troops out of Viet Nam by 1965, break up the CIA, eliminate the Federal Reserve and promoted the civil rights movement.
 Congress passed the Test Ban Treaty a few months before the assassination.
 In other words, he was doing his job.

 There has been much controversy about the actuary’s calculation.
 Apparently, no one at the Sunday Times even remembers the actuary’s name.
-And even more strange, the Times editor did not provide the 1977 House Select Committee on Assassinations (HSCA) the actuary’s calculation assumptions or methodology.
-The editor claimed that the problem was not clearly defined and therefore the calculation of the odds was suspect.
-This analysis indicates that the calculation was essentially correct – and that the editor’s response to HSCA was misleading and incomplete.
+And even more strange, the Times legal manager did not provide the 1977 House Select Committee on Assassinations (HSCA) the actuary’s calculation assumptions or methodology.
+He claimed that the problem was not clearly defined.
+The HSCA compounded the obfuscation when their statistician claimed that the witness universe was unknowable and therefore the calculation was not valid.

 HSCA statistical expert Jacqueline Hess testified that the actuarial calculation was “invalid” due to the “impossibility” of defining the “universe” of material witnesses.
 Her dismissal of the odds was a ruse (like the Magic Bullet Theory) to maintain the cover-up.